-The Authority has a Net Debt to CFADS target range of 8x to 11x.
+The Authority has established a Net Debt to CFADS target range of 8x to 11x as it advances its funding of the New Terminal 1 program.
 The Authority will regularly review and monitor the Net Debt to CFADS target using available sources of data, including the rating agencies' median reports.